lfalck/AzureRestApiPostmanCollections/README.md

 [![license](https://img.shields.io/github/license/lfalck/AzureRestApiPostmanCollections.svg)]()
 # Azure REST API Postman Collections
-Postman collections to simplify interaction with the Azure REST APIs.
+Postman collections to simplify interaction with the Azure REST APIs, focusing on those relevant for systems integration developers.

 If you need multiple environments you can create environment variables with the same names as the collection variables and they will be overridden.
-If you need multiple e.g. queues, you can copy a folder and change the variables in the pre request script.
+If you need multiple e.g. queues, you can copy a request and change the path variables.

-Scripts and variables are found by right clicking and selecting edit on a collection or folder.
+Collection variables are found by right clicking and selecting edit on a collection.
+Path variables are found by clicking "Params" when a request is open.

 API documentation by Microsoft copied from https://docs.microsoft.com is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).